lenkon/react-capstone-project-metrics-webapp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for sharing the tools and requirements, and TMDB for the APIs used.
+Also, I would like to thank [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for the original design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>